Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Methodology

-In lines 4-6, Algorithm 1 computes the effect of amplifying the testing dataset Te with the transformation $t_k$ on the performance of the model $f[Tr]$.
-The result is $e[Tr, Te_k]$, the absolute difference between the scores of $f[Tr]$ on the clean testing dataset $Te$ and the amplified testing dataset $Te_k$.
-In other words, $e[Tr, Te_k]$ quantifies how many points in score are lost if we amplify the testing dataset with transformation $t_k$.
-The output $o_1$ aggregates this intermediate result over all transformations $t_k \in T$.
+In lines 4-6, Algorithm 1 computes the effect of augmenting the testing dataset Te with the transformation $t_k$ on the performance of the trained model $MLM[Tr]$.
+The result is $effect[Tr, Te_k]$, the absolute difference between the scores of $MLM[Tr]$ on the clean testing dataset $Te$ and the augmented testing dataset $Te_k$.
+In other words, $effect[Tr, Te_k]$ quantifies how many points in score are lost if we augment the testing dataset with transformation $t_k$. $output_{A1.1}$ aggregates this intermediate result over all transformations $t_k \in T$.

-In lines 7-10, Algorithm 1 goes a step further and computes the effect of both amplifying the training dataset $Tr$ and the testing dataset $Te$ using the same transformation $t_k$.
-The result is $e[Tr_k, Te_k]$, the absolute difference between scores of $f[Tr_k]$ on the amplified testing $Te_k$ and $f[Tr]$ on the testing dataset $Te$.
-In other words, $e[Tr_k, Te_k]$ quantifies how many points in score are lost if we amplify both the training and the testing dataset with transformation $t_k$.
-The output $o_2$ aggregates this intermediate result over all transformations $t_k \in T$.
+In lines 7-10, Algorithm 1 goes a step further and computes the effect of both augmenting the training dataset $Tr$ and the testing dataset $Te$ using the same transformation $t_k$.
+The result is $effect[Tr_k, Te_k]$, the absolute difference between scores of $MLM[Tr_k]$ on the augmented testing dataset $Te_k$ and $MLM[Tr]$ on the testing dataset $Te$.
+In other words, $effect[Tr_k, Te_k]$ quantifies how many points in score are lost if we augment both the training and the testing dataset with transformation $t_k$. $output_{A1.2}$ aggregates this intermediate result over all transformations $t_k \in T$.

-In lines 12-14, the algorithm computes the effect of amplifying the testing dataset using a \emph{different} transformation $t_j$ than for the training dataset.
-The result is $e[Tr_k, Te_j]$, the absolute difference between scores of $f[Tr]$ on the testing dataset $Te$ and $f[Tr_k]$ on the amplified testing $Te_j$.
-In other words, $e[Tr_k, Te_j]$ quantifies how many points in score are lost if we amplify the training and the testing dataset with different transformations $t_k$ and $t_j$.
-The output $o_3$ aggregates this intermediate result over all transformations $t_k \in T, t_{j \neq k} \in T$.
+In lines 12-14, the algorithm computes the effect of augmenting the testing dataset using a \emph{different} transformation $t_j$ than for the training dataset.
+The result is $effect[Tr_k, Te_j]$, the absolute difference between scores of $MLM[Tr]$ on the testing dataset $Te$ and $MLM[Tr_k]$ on the augmented testing $Te_j$.
+In other words, $effect[Tr_k, Te_j]$ quantifies how many points in score are lost if we augment the training and the testing dataset with different transformations $t_k$ and $t_j$. $output_{A1.3}$ aggregates this intermediate result over all transformations $t_k \in T, t_{j \neq k} \in T$.